 Overview

 In standard Jira Cloud, the native Time Tracking module (original estimate, remaining estimate, time spent) exists only once per issue and cannot be added as an ordinary custom field type.
-If a team needs more than one time-based estimate, Jira provides no native way to do it.
+If a team needs more than one time-based estimate — or even a single, simple duration value — Jira provides no native way to do it.

-Time Tracking Customfield closes this gap by giving you a new custom field type for durations that:
+Time Tracking Customfield closes this gap by giving you two new custom field types for durations that:

 Can be created multiple times and reused across projects, screens, and workflows.

-Stores and indexes values in a way that supports reliable JQL, dashboards, exports, and automation, not just display.
+Store and index values in a way that supports reliable JQL, dashboards, exports, and automation, not just display.

 Why this app exists